aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Persistence

 The current implementation uses SQL Server as persistence.
 The Sequence Gate expects a connection string called `NServiceBus/SequenceGate`.
+The scema in the database is expected to be named [Endpointname].SequenceGate, for example an Order Endpoint named Order.Endpoint would expect a table called `Order.Endpoint.SequenceGate`.

 ### Endpoints